BW PolyureaProtective CoatingsContact

 Suitable Color Steel and Container Conditions

-Use this section to check whether the project fits a BW8008 + BW6-9526 + BW0-8028 metal protection system before final specification.
+Use these checks to judge whether the BW8008 + BW6-9526 + BW0-8028 system is suitable before final specification.

-Color Steel Roofs
+• Color Steel Roofs

 Container Shells

-Metal Lap Seams
+• Metal Lap Seams and Fastener Details

 Exposed Light-Gauge Steel Surfaces